cchen156/Learning-to-See-in-the-Dark/README.md

 Loading the raw data and proccesing by Rawpy takes significant more time than the backpropagation.
 By default, the code will load all the groundtruth data processed by Rawpy into memory without 8-bit or 16-bit quantization.
 This requires at least 64 GB RAM for training the Sony model and 128 GB RAM for the Fuji model.
 If you need to train it on a machine with less RAM, you may need to revise the code and use the groundtruth data on the disk.
 We provide the 16-bit groundtruth images processed by Rawpy: [Sony](https://drive.google.com/file/d/1wfkWVkauAsGvXtDJWX0IFDuDl5ozz2PM/view?usp=sharing) (12 GB)  and [Fuji](https://drive.google.com/file/d/1nJM0xYVnzmOZNacBRKebiXA4mBmiTjte/view?usp=sharing) (22 GB).

-## Questions
-If you have questions about the code and data, please email to cchen156@illinois.edu.

 ## Citation
 If you use our code and dataset for research, please cite our paper: